top of page

 Soils: Requires well-drained sand or loam soil with lower fertility.
 Does not do well in clay soils.

-Plants in the Penstemon family are host species to 19 known native pollinators in the Cache Valley area.
+• Plants in the Penstemon genus are host species to 19 known native pollinators in northern Utah.
 Penstemons are also an important nectar source for native pollinators.